hazeycode/brucelib/README.md

 | asset | Data-agnostic, graph-based asset system | planned |
 | algo | Implementations of commonly used algorithms in games and simulations | planned |
 | build | Useful build and distribution packaging procedures to import into your build.zig | planned |

-### Supported targets
-Except for [platform](modules/platform/) and [graphics](modules/graphics/), modules have no system dependencies.
-The planned scope of this project is to target all the popular desktop, mobile and console platforms.
-However, current support is limited to Windows and Linux.

 ## Getting Started